yiisoft/yii2/docs/guide/tutorial-core-validators.md

 class.
 If you do not specify them, they will take the values of the attribute and the model class being validated.

 You can use this validator to validate against a single column or multiple columns (i.e., the combination of multiple attribute values should exist).
+In case of validation fail on the multiple columns checked at the same time (like `['a1', 'a2']` in the examples) and `skipOnError` set to `true`, only the first attribute without any previous errors will receive a new error message.

 - `targetClass`: the name of the [Active Record](db-active-record.md) class that should be used to look for the input value being validated.
 If not set, the class of the model currently being validated will be used.